-The main problem I have seen in most of the cases happens due to installing different codec pack which might create conflicts.
-For example, when you install VLC Code pack or maybe the K-Lite Codec pack, the Codec version may be different resulting in playback issues.
+The main problem I have seen in most of the cases, us that this happens due to installing different codec packs which might create conflicts.
+For example, when you install the VLC Code pack or maybe the K-Lite Codec Pack, the Codec version may be different resulting in playback issues.

 Then the first thing I would recommend to do is to uninstall all the Codec packs like K-Lite Codec Pack, Media player classic, VLC, and MPC Star.

 After uninstalling all the Codec packs, reboot the System.
 Then run Windows Media Player troubleshooting packs to make sure the native Codec is intact.
 Use this guide to troubleshoot Windows Media Player issues.
 If you are using Windows Media Player, run the Fix WMP Tool mentioned in that article.

 Once you have completed that process, then reboot the System again.

 Next, download Shark007’s Codec Pack from here.
 These are Windows Media Player Codecs, and that’s all you need to play almost all the formats.

 The Codec pack contains a Settings Application, to be used in conjunction with your Windows Media Center setup.
-This which will enable each user to choose different splitters and decoders for specific filetypes.
+This will enable each user to choose different splitters and decoders for specific filetypes.
 The application will also allow you to choose from 10 different speaker configurations from ‘same as input’ and all the way up to full 7.1 channel output.

 3] Update Display or Graphics Driver